-The experience begins in the foyer of the Byre Theatre, as we invite our young audience to duck and dive through a woolly installation, climbing through wool spider webs and dodging giant pom- poms, before climbing the stairs to the attic where they will meet Grandma and Lucy, a girl at the beginning of her life and a woman nearing the end of hers.
+The experience began in the foyer of the Byre Theatre, as we invited our young audience to duck and dive through a woolly installation, climbing through wool spider webs and dodging giant pom- poms, before climbing the stairs to the attic where they met Grandma and Lucy, a girl at the beginning of her life and a woman nearing the end of hers.

 The Attic is a magical place where hidden treasures come to life as the imagination of the two characters come together.
 Set to a live original piano score, with a chance to take tea and a chance to dance, The Attic invites little ones and their carers to watch and join in the story.